 How Obamacare Affects Unemployed Georgia Residents

 The difficulties of unemployment are often compounded by the lack or loss of health insurance.
 But millions of Americans who are currently without both a job and health coverage may find relief under Obamacare.
-That's because new coverage options are now available through HealthCare.gov, the health insurance marketplace serving Georgia.
+That's because low-cost coverage options may be available to you through HealthCare.gov, the health insurance marketplace serving Georgia.

 All plans available through the marketplace offer essential medical benefits, including preventive care, emergency services, and prescription drug coverage.
 You can't be turned away if you have a pre-existing medical condition and, as an unemployed person, you probably qualify for significant cost-saving subsidies.